915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-We can add an `if` clause to a pattern, known as a âguardâ.
+We can add an `if` clause to a pattern, known as a “guard”.
 If the
 guard is false, `match` goes on to try the next case block.
 Note
 that value capture happens before the guard is evaluated: